-The reservoir's aquatic plant community had poor species richness.
-Eurasian watermilfoil and Curlyleaf pondweed were not found in Yellowtail Reservoir.
-Utilizing the point intercept survey method to survey the littoral zone allowed for a more direct, quantitative approach in areas more likely to support aquatic plant growth.
+The waterbodies surveyed had poor species richness for their aquatic plant communities.
+Bighorn Lake and river did not appear to have aquatic plants.
+Eurasian watermilfoil and curlyleaf pondweed were not found in any of the waterbodies surveyed.
+Utilizing the point intercept survey method to survey the littoral zone of each waterbody allowed for a more direct, quantitative approach in areas more likely to support aquatic plant growth.

-Given the poor water quality and water level fluctuations over the course of the year, the probability of invasion by Eurasian watermilfoil and Curlyleaf pondweed is low.
+Given the remoteness of the majority of these water bodies, the lack of access points, and the poor water quality the probability of invasion by Eurasian watermilfoil and curlyleaf pondweed is low.
 The primary means of spreading these species between water bodies is by motorized watercraft.
 Therefore, priority should be given to waterbodies that have improved access for motorized watercraft and are important recreation areas.
 Continued surveys and monitoring should be conducted on these waterbodies.